- Greek language

 Hellenisms Past and Present, Local and Global Postdoctoral Fellows

-For the past two years, the SNF Centre for Hellenic Studies has solicited applications for a one-year Post-doctoral Fellowship focused on Hellenisms Past and Present, Local and Global.
+The SNF Centre for Hellenic Studies solicited applications for a one-year Post-doctoral Fellowship focused on Hellenisms Past and Present, Local and Global.
 The search committee welcomed proposals that spanned disciplinary boundaries from candidates working on comparative approaches to the fellowship theme.
 Applicants from all fields of the humanities and the social sciences were encouraged to apply.

 Andreas Avgousti (2019 / 20)